BY-LAWS of the ASIAN AND AUSTRALASIAN SOCIETY OF NEURLOGICAL SURGEONS

 The two Vice-presidents shall assist the President in his duties.
 The two Vice-Presidents shall decide who among the two of them, who shall assume the duties of the President if the President is absent, ill, resigns, dies or, for any other reason, is unable to fulfill the duties of the Office

 The Secretary-General shall act as the communications officer for the organization, reminding officers and committee chairs of deadlines for their activity and for the bylaws specification for their work.
-The Secretary shall assume the usual duties and responsibilities of a secretary of a scientific society and shall confine attention to those matters particularly related to the Federation.
-He or she should be responsible for the ongoing records of the society.
+The Secretary shall assume the usual duties and responsibilities of a secretary of a scientific society and shall confine attention to those matters particularly related to the Society.
+He or she should be responsible for the ongoing records of the Society.
 Some of these duties may be delegated to the Society’s association manager but the Secretary shall be responsible for their execution.

 The Treasurer shall assume the duties and responsibilities common to this office.
 The Treasurer shall accept all dues and other moneys received by the Society and shall deposit them in the Society’s bank account.
 The treasurer shall expend the funds of the Society in accordance with the policies and budget approved by the Executive Committee.
 At the discretion of the Executive Committee, more than one signature may be required on bank checks and all other documents.
 The Treasurer shall provide to the Executive Committee an operating statement and balance sheet at intervals of no longer than twelve (12) months and, preferably, at intervals of six (6) months, or more frequently, when there is greater financial activity, such as that which precedes and follows a Congress.
 An interim budget and balance sheet should be presented at each meeting of the Executive committee.
 The Treasurer shall supply to the Audit Committee copies of treasury records prior to the meeting of the Congress.
 A report of the Audit Committee shall be presented to the Executive Committee during its meeting at the time of the Congress.
 Some of these duties may be delegated to the Society’s association manager but the Treasurer shall be responsible for their execution.